matake01/foo-bar-app/README.md

 Supports both Unit and Integration Tests using Maven Surefire and Failsafe plugins.

+Verify and run all tests

-- `mvn verify` - Runs all tests
+`mvn verify`

 ### Run Unit Tests

-All unit tests are located in the directory `src/test/java` and do not need any further setup.
+Runs the unit tests located in the directory `src/test/java` and do not need any further setup.

-- `mvn test` - Runs the unit tests
+`mvn test`

 ### Run Integration Tests
 This app uses [Selenium](http://www.seleniumhq.org) for API client testing over Http which requires a WebDriver to be downloaded.
 The default driver is set to be the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 Next, you have to enter the path to your recently downloaded driver in the environment variable `SELENIUM_WEBDRIVER_PATH`.

-Following commands will trigger the tests
-- `mvn integration-test` - Runs the integration tests in directory `src/integration-test/java`
+Run following command to trigger the tests in directory `src/integration-test/java`

+`mvn integration-test`

 ## Eclipse IDE Support

-- `mvn eclipse:eclipse` - Adds Eclipse Dynamic Web support
+Adds Eclipse Dynamic Web support to the project

+`mvn eclipse:eclipse`

 ## Build and run with Docker